feldti/GsInfluxDB/README.md

 # GsInfluxDB
-Experimental Playground forGemstone/S and Influx
+Experimental Playground for Gemstone/S and InfluxDB.

 ## Installation